 Preparing to Apply

-Before you begin the online application, we highly recommend you have your current resume, personal statement, and writing sample finalized.
-All documents will be uploaded to the centralized application.
+Before you begin the online application, we highly recommend you have your current resume and personal statement finalized.
+Both documents will be uploaded to the centralized application.

 How to Apply

 All applications for admission will be processed through a centralized application service for graduate programs (GradCAS).

 You will create an account via the online application portal (preferred browsers are Google Chrome or Firefox.
 If you encounter any issues, please contact our technical support at 857-304-2086 or via email at GradCASinfo@liaisonedu.com